srijan-paul/AveTS/doc/syntax.md

 # Syntax

 Ave is a language built for rapid prototyping of applications.
 The syntax reflects that and is as minimal as can be.
 If you're familiar with coffeescript or Python, you will find this pretty similar.
-Since Ave compiles to Javascript, you can use all javascript functions and APIs in Ave.
+Since Ave compiles to Javascript, you can use all javascript functions and APIs in Ave, with some declarations.

 ## A Tour of the language.

 ### Variable declaration.